Waivers and Grants

 Students who have not attained a Bachelor’s Degree or its equivalent are automatically considered for a Federal Pell Grant when they file the FAFSA.
-If you receive an Expected Family Contribution (EFC) of 5198 or less on the Student Aid Report (SAR) you may be eligible for a Pell award (provided you meet other eligibility requirements).
+Pell Grant eligibility will be based on your Expected Family Contribution (EFC) and cost of attendance.
 Less than half-time students have a much lower EFC cut-off to be eligible for a grant.
 Awards for students are prorated based on enrollment status:

 FSEOG is a grant award made to students with exceptional need.
 Because funds are limited, students who apply early and are eligible for the Pell Grant receive first priority consideration for FSEOG.
 Students are automatically considered for FSEOG when they complete the FAFSA by the March 2 priority date.
 Awards for less than full-time (12 units) are prorated based on enrollment level.

 The Children of Fallen Hero’s act was established by Congress to award Pell-eligible students whose parents died in the line of duty while serving as a public safety officer will be eligible under this scholarship to receive a maximum Pell grant award and zero Family Contribution (EFC) for the purpose of financial aid awards.

 To qualify for the scholarship, the student must be:

 - Have a Pell-eligible EFC

 - Must be less than 24 years of age